MauricioBraga/GOONIES-WAVE/README.md

 The **patch** provided in this project is meant to be applied to the original Goonies ROM and it will add new music in WAVE format, replacing the original PSG music.

-In order to hear the new wave soundtrack, the patched game should be used with a [MSX Pico+ cartridge] (https://www.msxpico.com/), made by Jeroen Taverne.
+In order to hear the new wave soundtrack, the patched game should be used with a [MSX Pico+ cartridge](https://www.msxpico.com/), made by Jeroen Taverne.
+It requires the firmware 2.05 or newer.

 A new MSX palette, with better colors, is also added when running in a MSX2 computer.